Erbology

 A food becomes a pseudocereal by virtue of how we eat it.
 And, since amaranth has been eaten much like any other grain for thousands of years, it happily sits within the pseudocereal family.

 Another popular way of eating amaranth is to pop or puff the seeds.
 This is just like making popcorn from corn kernels, and it gives the amaranth a lovely crunchy, fluffy texture.
-Puffed amaranth is a great way of topping sweet and savory dishes, or mixing into cookies for a bit of added crunch.
+Puffed amaranth is a great way of topping sweet and savoury dishes, or mixing into cookies for a bit of added crunch.

 So, now you know how easy it is to use amaranth, let’s look at its benefits.